ropensci/roweb3/content/blog/2022-11-18-ropensci-news-digest-november-2022/index.md

-The following  package recently became a part of our software suite:
+The following two packages recently became a part of our software suite:

 + [daiquiri](https://docs.ropensci.org/daiquiri), developed by T. Phuong Quan: Generate reports that enable quick visual review of temporal shifts in record-level data.
 Time series plots showing aggregated values are automatically created for each data field (column) depending on its contents (e.g. min/max/mean values for numeric data, no. of distinct values for categorical data), as well as overviews for missing values, non-conformant values, and duplicated rows.
 The resulting reports are sharable and can contribute to forming a transparent record of the entire analysis process.
 It is designed with Electronic Health Records in mind, but can be used for any type of record-level temporal data (i.e. tabular data where each row represents a single “event”, one column contains the "event date", and other columns contain any associated values for the event).

++ [npi](https://docs.ropensci.org/npi), developed by Frank Farach: Access the United States National Provider Identifier Registry API (if available) and provide informative error messages when it's not.
+Obtain rich administrative data linked to a specific individual or organizational healthcare provider, or perform advanced searches based on provider name, location, type of service, credentials, and many other attributes.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/505) by Matthias Grenié, and Emily C. Zabor.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).